aPEDESTRIAN/infinite-scroll-block/readme.txt

 = Additional Note =
 While you can add more than one Infinite Scroll Block inside of a Query Loop Block, you should not.
 The block was originally constrained to only one per page (multiple = false) but was removed in order to support multiple query blocks on the same page.

+== Changelog ==

+= 1.0.1 =
+* Fixed issue where a list element inside of a posts content would be stripped out and placed into the query block list